 Leaving Sequoia, Tyler and Blaise traveled to a hotel in Ridgecrest CA for the night.
 East of Sequoia felt like the beginning of real desert.
 Ridgecrest is a funny little town, and the pair were able to get supplies at WalMart and a meal at Denny's.
 The hotel was a little sketchy, including a painted-over sign.

 Waking up early, Tyler and Blaise head to Death Valley---their final destination.
 Checking the internet one last time gave warnings of extreme summer heat.
 The pair chose to camp at a somewhat remote campsite with a slightly higher elevation: Mesquite Springs.
 They drove directly to the site and set up.
 Amazingly, they ended up having the entire campsite to themselves!
-It was windy and above 110 deg F once the pair were done setting up camp.
+It was windy and 113 deg F once the pair were done setting up camp.
+Luckily the wind never returned.

 Tyler and Blaise visited the welcome center and came up with a plan for their two days in the park.
 They spent the rest of Thursday visiting Dante's View and Badwater Basin.